gophergala/go-tasky/README.md

 <img src="https://cloud.githubusercontent.com/assets/3473592/5893581/5a90b250-a4af-11e4-84a4-1a1b14ebc54d.png" alt="go-tasky-logo"/>
 </p>

-Go-Tasky is a simple golang package that makes it easy to create and execute tasks on a server that are exposed with a RESTful api.
-Think of Go-Tasky as your drop-in server companion tool, for when you need to expose the information you need via friendly APIs.
+Go-Tasky is a simple golang package that makes it easy to create and execute tasks on a server or in a Docker container that are exposed with a RESTful api.
+Think of Go-Tasky as your drop-in server companion tool, for when you need to expose information or run remote tasks via friendly APIs.

 Developed by [Mark Moudy](https://github.com/MarkMoudy) and [Mehul Choube](https://github.com/mchoube) during the 2015 Gophergala global hackathon.

 ##Basic Principles

-Register a task with go-tasky that implements the worker interface and a set of routes will be created for that task.
+Register a custom worker with Go-Tasky that implements the worker interface and a set of routes will be created for that task.
 You can have any number of uniquely configured tasks for a worker.
-Go-Tasky runs on your server and expose api endpoints.
+Go-Tasky runs on your server and gives you a customizable interface to build your toolkit for servers and containers.

+## Example Workers
+- CopyFile - copy a file to a new location
+- Ifconfig - fetch network information read the contents of a file
+- Sleeper -  Sleep and wait

+##Usage

-##Getting Started
+###Getting Started
 Install Go-Tasky in your $GOPATH with `go get`
 ```Go
 go get -u github.com/gophergala/go-tasky